MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-timeouts.md

 ## Explanation

-This happens because the application-configured timeout setting was reached and the application aborts the query.
-It's  application's decision to abort the running query, not SQL Server.
-SQL Server would execute a query for eternity if there is no time out value (set to 0 - zero).
+This error is raised because the application-configured timeout setting was reached and the application aborts the query.
+If a query/commmand timeout value is set to say 30 seconds and the query does not return a single packet of data back to the client application within 30 sec, then the application would cancel the query.
+It's the application's decision to cancel the running query, not the Database Engine and therefore this is an error that comes from the application side.
+If the timeout value is set to 0 zero (no timeout limit), then the Database engine would execute the query as long as it needs to until completion.
-The timeout value is set on the Command object .NET framework (CommandTimeout), in JDBC using setQueryTimeout.
+The timeout value is set on the Command object in .NET Framework ([CommandTimeout](/dotnet/api/system.data.sqlclient.sqlcommand.commandtimeout)).
+In JDBC it is set using [setQueryTimeout](/sql/connect/jdbc/reference/setquerytimeout-method-sqlserverstatement).

-A query timeout will result in an Attention event (error 3617) on the SQL Server side
+A query timeout will cause an Attention event ([error 3617](/sql/relational-databases/errors-events/mssqlserver-3617-database-engine-error)) on the SQL Server side.

-Query timeout is DIFFERENT from a Connection timeout property which controls how long it takes to wait for a successful connection and has nothing to do with query execution (see Query Timeout is not the same as Connection Timeout)
+Query timeout is different from a Connection timeout property.
+The latter controls how long it takes to wait for a successful connection and has nothing to do with query execution (see Query Timeout is not the same as Connection Timeout)

 ## Troubleshooting Steps

 1. Please check if the CommandTimeout setting is smaller than the expected query duration.
-By default, it's 30 seconds.
-If there is still a query timeout after customer agreed that their setting is acceptable, then it becomes a SQL Server performance issue.
+By default, in most drivers and frameworks it's set to 30 seconds.
+If there is still a query timeout after the user agreed that their setting is acceptable, then this becomes a SQL Server performance issue.

 Here is a ADO.NET coding with commandTimeout 1 second